Ignas75/local-kubernetes/README.md

 - [ ] Add nginx as a front-proxy for the micro-service

 ### Current thoughts and efforts
-Forgot dockerizing in the list of steps, just completed it.
+Will have to move on the connecting the micro-service to the DB, this is gonna be quite a bit more work as it's going to require changes to the micro-service that make it evident that it's connected and working with the DB.

 Current step and progress breakdown:
 - [x] Simple micro-service
 - [x] Dockerize the micro-service
-- [ ] Setup the micro-service in a pod (should be accessible via localhost?)
+- [x] Setup the micro-service in a pod (accessible within the cluster)
-- [ ] Provide micro-service access to the DB
-- [ ] Modify the micro-service so it
+- [ ] Provide micro-service access to the DB and modify the micro-service so it makes use of the database

-Not sure how much more time I'll spend on this project, I have some simulations I want to try to setup and run.
-I think a nice middle-ground might be to at least finish off the primary TO-DO list.

 # Extensions/Future Projects (aka, feature creep dump):
 - endpoint "Random" that recommends anything (or if given a category, from the category)